prebid/Prebid.js/dev-docs/publisher-api-reference.md

 #### 3. Adjust bid price for a specific bidder

-Some bidders return gross prices, instead of the net prices (what the publisher will actually get paid for).
+Some bidders return gross prices, instead of the net prices (what the publisher will actually get paid).
 For example, a publisher's net price might be 15% below the returned gross price.
 In this case, the publisher may want to adjust the bidder's returned price to run a true header bidding auction.
 Otherwise, this bidder's gross price will unfairly win over your other demand sources who report the real price.

 {% highlight js %}